ICS® Frequently Asked Questions

 The FDIC routinely acknowledges that deposit placement services can be used to provide access to expanded deposit insurance coverage.
 For example, in a November 2015 “frequently asked questions” document, the FDIC specifically describes how a participating bank can place funds at other participating banks through a bank network to give its customer full insurance coverage on a deposit in excess of $250,000.

-Some banks receiving deposits placed through a Promontory service have failed during Promontory’s history, and every resulting claim for deposit insurance has been paid in full by the FDIC.
+Some banks receiving deposits placed through a Promontory Interfinancial Network service have failed during the company’s history, and every resulting claim for deposit insurance has been paid in full by the FDIC.

 Insured Cash Sweep (like CDARS) has been thoroughly tested, and reciprocal deposit placement services are recognized both in the FDIC regulations and in state statutes and regulations throughout the United States.